MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 };
 ```

-### Add attachments to a crash report
+### Add attachments to a crash or an unhandled exception report

-You can add one binary and one text attachment to a crash report.
-The SDK will send it along with the crash so that you can see it in App Center portal.
-The following callback will be invoked right before sending the stored crash from previous application launches.
-It will not be invoked when the crash happens.
-Here is an example of how to attach text and an image to a crash:
+You can add one binary and one text attachment to a crash or an [unhandled exception](#unhandled-exceptions-in-unity) report.
+The SDK will send it along with the report so that you can see it in App Center portal.
+The following callback will be invoked right before sending the stored report.
+For crashes it happens on the next application launch.
+Here is an example of how to attach text and an image to a report:

 ```csharp
 Crashes.GetErrorAttachments = (ErrorReport report) =>